"If I could stop talking, completely

 The Kite Runner fell nothing short of its reviews by The New York Times and Newsday.
 It was powerful, haunting, and definitely unforgettable.
 I really enjoyed reading this book.
 Although it was 370 pages, it moved very quickly.

 I liked annotating this book more than the others because I used the create trails style of annotation, and I found this book easy to relate to.
 One reason I was able to connect so well to this book was because I read Three Cups of Tea by Greg Mortenson and David Oliver Rein which was set in the Middle East as well.
 Also, a large part of this book was based around atonement and righting wrongs.
 It was easy to relate to that because in AP Lang I wrote an essay about The Sunflower, whose main theme is forgiveness.
+One part of the book I really liked was watching Amir's character transform from a young boy to a grown man.
+It was amazing to see the change and how he slowly grasped the gravity of things as he matured.
+It almost felt like i was there growing up with him and watching this process for myself.

 Finally, I loved the level of intensity of this book.
 The events that happened to these characters blew my mind.
 I was shocked to see them described in such vivid detail and forwardness.
 I have never read another book that discusses such traumatic events.
 It crossed over the line of things people generally feel uncomfortable talking about which is why i loved it!
 It brought up emotions that I have never felt towards a book before.
 This made the book even more unforgettable and incredibly moving.